Lightaceing/GUI-TimeZone/README.md

-Using two files to implement timezones on gui
+Aim :
+Implementing TimeZones Clock with GUI

+Sub-goals :
+Modular code with classes

-main.py : has gui and calls the entire application timefun.py : has functionality related to time
+main.py : calls the application
+time_functions.py : has functionality related to time gui_functions.py : has functionality related to GUI